Powered by MOMENTUM MEDIA

 Financially, the challenges are also significant.

-“You’ve got to make sure you’ve got a viable and realistic business plan,” Ardino cautioned.
+“You’ve got to make sure you’ve got a viable and realistic business plan,” Ardino said.
 Whether hiring additional advisers or acquiring other firms, the costs can be steep, and profitability may take a hit in the short term.

 Ardino advised against going it alone.

-“Doing a bit of education yourself, even if it’s some shorter courses on business management... is a really good idea,” he said.
+“Doing a bit of education yourself, even if it’s some shorter courses on business management ... is a really good idea,” he said.

-He also suggested seeking help from consultants or firms that specialise in business operations for advisers: “There are all kinds of issues that pop up.”
+He also suggested seeking help from consultants or firms that specialise in business operations for advisers: “There are all kinds of issues that pop up”.

-“Get some help... unless you’ve done it before, because there are many layers of complications there and it’s very different to being a practitioner.”
+“Get some help ... unless you’ve done it before, because there are many layers of complications there and it’s very different to being a practitioner.”

-Ultimately, Ardino highlighted that transitioning to a multi-adviser firm isn’t just about business growth—it’s about mindset.
+Ultimately, Ardino highlighted that transitioning to a multi-adviser firm isn’t just about business growth – it’s about mindset.
 Advisers must carefully consider if they’re ready for the demands of entrepreneurship and business management, he said.

 To hear more from Ardino, click here.